Lee-jr-81/htmlPortfolio/README.md

 ## Description

-Entering into the third week of my front end bootcamp i wanted to create a portfolio site as a project and as en exercise in practise.
+Entering into the third week of my front end bootcamp i wanted to create a portfolio site as a project and as an exercise in practise.
 As time goes on, this portfolio will be added to and finessed, with the goal being to showcase my skills.

 The main take away lessons from this project has been media queries.